-- Advising Sainsbury’s, including Argos and Habitat, on the full spectrum of its tenant portfolio work and real estate litigation.
+- Advises Sainsbury’s, including Argos and Habitat, on the full spectrum of tenant portfolio work and real estate litigation.

 The Edinburgh Woollen Mill Group

-- Advising Sainsbury’s (including Argos) across a range of work including commercial contracts, technology and outsourcing, real estate, construction and high-value dispute resolution cases.
+- Advise Sainsbury’s (including Argos) across numerous specialisms, including commercial contracts, technology and outsourcing, real estate, construction and high-value dispute resolution cases.

-- Acted for Sports Direct on its high-profile acquisition of House of Fraser.
+- Acted for longstanding client Sports Direct in relation to its very high-profile acquisition of House of Fraser.